Boneyard Racers Production

 Boneyard Racers was shot in the late Summer of 2020 during the middle of the Covid-19 pandemic.
 Thankfully this unprecedented time in history didn’t affect the production too much.
 The local film industry and legislative bodies had clear guidelines on how productions of this nature could proceed.
 All Covid protocols at the time of filming were followed to the letter including PPE provision for those that required it, contact tracing, and a ton of paperwork.
 Even food and refreshments on the set had to be provided in a safe way during the production.
 Thankfully, no one involved in the production of this film contracted Covid-19 due to following the Local Health Guidelines to the letter.

-Currently Boneyard Racers can be viewed through various Film Festivals worldwide over the next 6 to 8 months.
+Currently Boneyard Racers can be viewed through various Film Festivals worldwide until November 2021.
 After the Film Festivals are completed the film will be released to the General Public via various online streaming services.
-Updates on where to watch the film will be announced via the River City Television Facebook Page.
+Updates on where to watch the film will be announced via the Brimstone Pictures Facebook Page.
 Please like and follow that page to stay up to date on those announcements.

-Due to the extremely positive response towards the Boneyard Racers film and expanded story elements already developed, the writing and production team are already proceeding with the creation of a FULL LENGTH FEATURE that will continue where Boneyard Racers leaves off.
+Due to the extremely positive response towards the Boneyard Racers film and expanded story elements already developed, the writing and production team have already completed the creation of a FULL LENGTH FEATURE that will continue where Boneyard Racers leaves off.

 Press and Production Inquires